Bahmni/bahmni-apps-frontend/packages/bahmni-services/README.md

 ## Description

-A set of service utilities and API integration helpers that act as an abstraction layer for communicating with OpenMRS backend APIs..
+A set of service utilities and API integration helpers that act as an abstraction layer for communicating with OpenMRS backend APIs.....

 ## Bundler Configuration